Giovanni Battista Re: Sostituto

 On 12 December 1989, he became sostituto ("substitute") for general affairs of the Vatican's Secretariat of State, one of the key positions under the Cardinal Secretary of State.

 Prefect of the Congregation of Bishops

-He was named on 16 September 2000 to head the Congregation for Bishops and the Pontifical Commission for Latin America.
+Re was named on 16 September 2000 to head the Congregation for Bishops and the Pontifical Commission for Latin America.
 Re became Cardinal-Priest of Ss.
 XII Apostoli in the consistory held 21 February 2001, named first among those elevated.
 The next year, on 1 October, he was named Cardinal Bishop of Sabina-Poggio Mirteto.
 Re automatically lost his position as prefect on 2 April 2005 upon the death of John Paul II and was reconfirmed in office by Pope Benedict XVI on 21 April 2005.
 He held both positions until 30 June 2010.

 Lincoln excommunications

 In 1996, Bishop Fabian Bruskewitz of Lincoln, Nebraska, notified Catholics in his diocese that they would incur automatic excommunication if they belonged to groups that espoused beliefs that contradicted Catholic teaching, specifying Call to Action Nebraska, Catholics for a Free Choice, the Freemasons, the Hemlock Society, Planned Parenthood, and others.
 Call to Action challenged his authority to make such a declaration, asking the Congregation for Bishops to provide an "authoritative judgment of the Holy See".
 As prefect of the congregation, Re upheld Bruskewitz's action in 2006.